Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 ## Measuring performance

-Just like in essence a model like GPT-2 is a 'next word predictor', so we are building a 'next note predictor'.
-We are going to feed in a sequence of tokens and as the computer to predict what comes next, and we need a way to judge how well it has done.
+Just as in essence a GPT-2-like model is a 'next word predictor', we are building a 'next note predictor'.
+We are going to feed in a sequence of tokens and ask the computer to predict what comes next.
+We therefore need a way to score how well it has done.

-To calculate how good a set of predictions is, you could multiply the probabilities assigned to the correct characters.
+To calculate how good a set of predictions is, you could multiply the probabilities the model assigned to the correct tokens.
 However, because each value is between 0 and 1, multiplying them together very quickly results in a tiny number which is hard for a computer to represent and not very nice to work with.

 For this reason, it is common to take the [log](https://www.mathsisfun.com/algebra/exponents-logarithms.html) of the probablility, known as the **log likelyhood**.
 This has two benefits: